 On day two we get up early and drive straight into Kruger Park for an action-packed day of game viewing.
 This is one of the most famous game parks in the world, rated amongst the best in Africa.

 We spend the day exploring the wilderness in an open 4x4 vehicle (included in Activity Package), getting up close to the diverse flora and fauna of Kruger.
 The open vehicle offers excellent visibility and allows you to experience the sounds, smells and sights of the bush more directly.
 Keep your cameras ready; Kruger National Park is home to healthy numbers of the Big Five of Africa - lion, leopard, rhino, elephant and buffalo.
-There is however so much more to see than the Big Five, with Kruger hosting some 147 mammals, 114 reptiles and about 340 tree species, not to mention numerous insects, amphibians and even fish species!
+There is, however, so much more to see than the Big Five animals, with Kruger hosting some 147 mammals, 114 reptiles and about 340 tree species, not to mention numerous insects, amphibians and even fish species!

 For those not taking the Activity Package, game drives are conducted in the enclosed tour vehicle and not an open 4x4 vehicle.